Vizzwastaken/Cluster-Set-Up/README.md

 - For production use, consider adding more security measures and configuring other AWS resources like security groups, S3 buckets, etc.

 ---

-This README provides an overview of the infrastructure created by your Terraform script, setup instructions, and guidelines for further customization or cleanup.
-Adjust as necessary based on your specific deployment needs and AWS environment.